SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :widths: 40,57

    "Follower", "Choose another workflow status as follower."
-   "Function text - de", "German Label Text of the button to change the status to the one specified in the follower field.
+   "Function text - de", "German label text of the button to change the status to the one specified in the follower field.
 If you enter nothing the label of the targetet workflow status will be displayed."
    "Function text - en", "English Label Text of the button to change the status to the one specified in the follower field.
 If you enter nothing the label of the targetet workflow status will be displayed."
    "Message - de", "Define the german text of the message box that will be displayed when the status is changed to the follower."
    "Message - en", "Define the english text of the message box that will be displayed when the status is changed to the follower."